Desktop app that calls web APIs: App registration

-This article contains the app registration specificities for a desktop application.
+This article covers the app registration specifics for a desktop application.

 Audience for interactive token acquisition

 If your desktop application uses interactive authentication, you can sign in users from any account type.

 - To use Integrated Windows Authentication or a username and a password, your application needs to sign in users in your own tenant, for example, if you're a line-of-business (LOB) developer.
 Or, in Azure Active Directory organizations, your application needs to sign in users in your own tenant if it's an ISV scenario.
 These authentication flows aren't supported for Microsoft personal accounts.

 - If you want to use device code flow, you can't sign in users with their Microsoft personal accounts yet.

 - If you sign in users with social identities that pass a business-to-commerce (B2C) authority and policy, you can only use the interactive and username-password authentication.

 The redirect URIs to use in a desktop application depend on the flow you want to use.